How To Remove Expanding Foam From Composite Door?

 Does WD-40 remove expanding foam?

-Yes, WD-40 can break down the foam residue.
+Yes, WD-40 does remove expanding foam as it can break down the foam residue.

-If you need to remove expanding foam from composite doors, then you know it can be a challenge.
+If you need to remove expanding foam from composite doors, then you know it can be a challenge, as it is one of the many things composite doors are made of.

 However, with the right tools and techniques, removing this foam quickly and easily is possible.